prorev/prorev.github.io/_posts/2020-12-16-javascript-es.md

 ### Function

-A function are block of JavaScript code we invoke.
+A function is block of JavaScript code we invoke.

 ```js
 const square = function(x){